JIju-655/Nuclei-3d-Segmentation/README.md

 ### **4. Distance Transform + Peak Detection**

-Distance Transform is a key step in image segmentation, particularly when used with the Watershed Algorithm in OpenCV.
+Distance Transform is a key step in this image segmentation, particularly when used with the Watershed Algorithm.
 It computes the distance from each foreground pixel to the nearest background pixel, creating a distance map where peaks correspond to the centers of objects.
-These peaks are then identified by thresholding the distance-transformed image and applying morphological operations like dilation to isolate distinct regions.
+These peaks are then identified by thresholding the distance-transformed image and applying morphological operations like dilation to isolate distinct regions.Further it,
 - Computes Euclidean distance transform inside nuclei.
 - Detects local maxima as **nuclear centers**.
 - Uses `peak_local_max` with a 3D footprint.